 ‘Brat,’ Salazar muttered.
 ‘But I suppose you’ve no idea what you’re doing, do you?’

 ‘I doubt it.’
 Salazar jabbed his wand toward Harry.
-‘The fool who used that diary as a weapon, will beg for death when Voldemort realises what he did with it.
-The diadem was hidden here almost carelessly, but if there is anything left of Tom in Voldemort, then I suspect he meant to take this place as his seat of power upon his victory, and intended it to be safe within his own grasp.’
+‘The fool who used that diary as a weapon will beg for death when Voldemort realises what he did with it.
+The diadem was hidden here almost carelessly, but if there is anything left of Tom in Voldemort, then I suspect he meant to take this place as his seat of power upon his victory.
+He must have intended it to be safe within his own grasp.’

 ‘Very.’
 Salazar sighed.
 ‘A new world for Tom to belong to, only, of course, it wasn’t in the end.’